glasgowcompbio/vimms/demo/untargeted/plan.md

 1. **Simulated Data Generation**
    - Create a Python script to generate 100 chemicals using `ChemicalMixtureCreator`.
    - Split chemicals into two groups (case/control) with 5 samples each.
    - Use reasonable metabolomics ranges (e.g. m/z 100--1000, RT <3 min) with
-     chromatograms roughly 5 s wide (``sigma≈1``).
+     chromatograms roughly 5 s wide (``sigma~1``).
-   - Acquire data with Top‑1 DDA in positive mode including common adducts.
+   - Acquire data with Top-1 DDA in positive mode including common adducts.
-   - Export mzML files, a ground‑truth table linking peaks to compounds, and a simple MGF library of MS2 spectra.
+   - Export mzML files, a ground   truth table linking peaks to compounds, and a simple MGF library of MS2 spectra.
    - **Status:** Completed (mzML, ground truth table, and MGF library generated)